-We started off by visiting some trendy eat-out on Armenian Street in Penang.
+We started off by visiting some trendy eat-outs on Armenian Street in Penang.
 Penang is famous for its Char Kway Teow, Hokkien Mee, Mee Goreng, and Laska.
 Peranakan food is not to be missed when visiting Penang.
 I booked lunch at "Little Nyonya Kitchen" in Noorudin Alley.
 This family-owned third-generation restaurant offers some authentic flavors of Penang.

-Following in the footsteps of Anthony Bourdain I visited "Line Clear" Nasi Kandar Restaurant on Penang road within walking distance of the historic heritage Eastern & Oriental Hotel.
+Following in the footsteps of Anthony Bourdain I visited "Line Clear" Nasi Kandar Restaurant on Penang Road within walking distance of the historic heritage Eastern & Oriental Hotel.
 Sarkies Restaurant is at the Eastern and Oriental Hotel and offers an amazing dinner buffer with a good mix of local and continental dishes.

-Other amazing places we explored in the next two included clan jetties, Fort Cornwallis and Penang Hill.
+Other amazing places we explored in the next two included clan jetties, Fort Cornwallis, and Penang Hill.
 I loved the amazing view of the Island from the top of Penang Hill as well as the Kotmar Building.
 These locations are must-visits if you seeking some Instagram moments in Penang.

 Batu Ferringhi is a popular coast area in Penang popular for its trendy beach-styled resort including Hard Rock Hotel and Double Tree Hilton which offers quality accommodation and amazing holiday packages.
 Read more about Batu Ferringhi on my website

 Three nights in Penang are enough to explore the amazing colonial history of the Island, visit some interesting museums, and indulge in amazing foodie adventures.
-Georgetown is UNESCO declared heritage city with well-preserved buildings from the last century.
+Georgetown is a UNESCO-declared heritage city with well-preserved buildings from the last century.
 The rich Peranakan culture can be seen in the architecture, design, furniture, and food of Penang.
 A visit to Peranakan Mansion was a very enjoyable experience and I highly recommend taking local tours in Penang .

 Read more on my website: Exploring Batu Ferringhi and Georgetown Penang